phalcon/documentation/docs/db-models.md

 !!! warning "NOTE"

-    `Phalcon\Mvc\Model::assign()` (which is used also when creating/updating/saving model) is always using setters if they exist when have data arguments passed, even when it's required or necessary.
+    `Phalcon\Mvc\Model::assign()` (which is used also when creating/updating/saving model) is always using setters if they exist when data arguments are passed, even when it's required or necessary.
 This will add some additional overhead to your application.
 You can change this behavior by adding `phalcon.orm.disable_assign_setters = 1` to your ini file, it will just simply use `$this->property = value`.

 ## Integers vs. Strings
 If you want to get integer values back from `int` related database fields, you will need to do the following: